Saint-Maurice, Switzerland

 Aerial views of Saint-Maurice, Switzerland at twilight including the Abbey of Saint-Maurice d'Agaune and Chapel of Notre-Dame-du-Scex.

-Saint-Maurice (/fr/) is a city in the Swiss canton of Valais and the capital of the district of Saint-Maurice.
+Saint-Maurice (/fr/) is a village and a municipality in the Swiss canton of Valais and the capital of the district of Saint-Maurice.
 On 1 January 2013, the former municipality of Mex merged into the municipality of Saint-Maurice.

 Saint-Maurice is the site of the Ancient Roman outpost of Agaunum and the 6th-century Abbey of Saint-Maurice d'Agaune.
-The city is located at the entrance of a pass leading to the upper part of the Rhône valley.
+The village is located at the entrance of a pass leading to the upper part of the Rhône valley.
 As such, it has a strategic importance, and defence work were built from the 15th century to control this access.
 The Fortress Saint-Maurice was constructed in the surrounding mountainsides from 1880 through 1995.

 History

 St. Maurice, the town's namesake, depicted by Matthias Grünewald, 15th century.